NAME

 Create a watch on a key or key range.
 Returns an EV::Etcd::Watch object.

-The callback is called with ($response, $error) for each watch event.
-The response contains an events array with the watch events.
+The callback is invoked with ($response, $error) for each watch message.
+Response keys:

 Options: